Cost of Solar Panels in Bristol

 This is an opportunity for the successful community energy group(s) to be a major part of Bristol’s 2015 European Green Capital programme, with the goal of developing a community energy pipeline within the city and ensuring Bristol’s green future.

 Do I Need Permission?

 If you are planning on installing solar panels on your household or business, then you are probably wondering if you require a special permission for this.
-Solar panels which are to be installed on homes often do not require a permission, as they are classified under “permitted development”.
+Solar panels which are to be installed on homes often do not require a permit, as they are classified under “permitted development”.
 However, if the solar system is to be installed on a non-domestic building then a permit is required, as well as homes that are located in a conservation area.
-In any case, it is safe to check with your local council in this matter, or ask the solar panel installation team, as they can guide you in the process.
+In any case, it is safe to check with your local council in this matter or ask the solar panel installation team, as they can guide you in the process.